rhea205-prog/cybersecurity-portfolio/HTTP-vs-HTTPS-Analysis/README.md

 - Observed QUIC traffic used by modern web applications.
 - Understood that HTTPS encrypts the contents of communications while leaving packet metadata visible.
 - Gained hands-on experience analyzing encrypted network traffic.

+- ## Screenshot

+No HTTP traffic was observed during this capture because modern websites primarily use HTTPS/TLS encryption.